Dr. Cabbie: Plot

-Deepak Veer Chopra is an Indian doctor who immigrates to Canada in the hope of starting a new life, but bureaucracy confines him to live as a taxi driver.
-After delivering a baby in his cab, he starts treating other passengers and practising medicine illegally, even though he has a medical degree and he is certified.
+Deepak Veer Chopra is an Indian doctor who immigrates to Canada in the hope of starting a new life, but cannot find employment in medicine.
+He meets Tony, a taxi driver and becomes one himself.
+After delivering a baby in his taxi, he starts treating other passengers and practising medicine illegally, even though he has a medical degree and he is certified.
 He also falls in love with Natalie Wilman, the woman whose baby he delivered and she uses her training as a (non-practising) lawyer to help him achieve his dreams.
 Natalie names her son Ganesh at Deepak's suggestion.
 The baby's father is revealed to be Colin, a playboy who is running for election.
 Evidence found by the Canadian police leads to Deepak being arrested for illegal distribution of drugs.
 Natalie agrees to give him legal advice.
 At the trial, his patients defend Deepak furiously.
 He is found not guilty of the crimes he committed by acting as a taxi driver doctor, but is charged for possessing and distribution of drugs.
 Natalie, who has fallen in love with Deepak, asks him to marry her.
 He refuses, then immediately proposes saying that he wants to marry her on his terms.
 The authorities now take into account Deepak's family members (who in this case consist of a wife and baby), and clear him of all charges and got 500 hours community service prescribing medicine without a license to avoid jail time and deportation.
 After the trial concludes, Colin is standing near the exit and responsible for Deepak arrest, drunk, and teases Natalie about marrying Deepak.
 Deepak hits Colin; Natalie asks Colin if he is okay, and then hits him again.
 Deepak proposes having their honeymoon in India and Natalie agrees, saying that she would love to see the Taj Mahal with him.
 Two years later, they are still married and Natalie is pregnant with Deepak's baby.
-Deepak is a full fledge license doctor in Toronto and working in the hospital.
-Natalie requests to Deepak that this time she prefers to have the baby in the hospital rather than in the cab and may marry the taxi driver.
+Deepak is a full-fledged licensed doctor in Toronto and working in the hospital.
+Natalie requests to Deepak that this time she prefers to have the baby in the hospital rather than in the taxi and may marry the taxi driver.
 Deepak shares as long as the taxi driver is a doctor!